Ukraine says people who died in Russia attack on convoy were not in agreed evacuation corridor | Law-Order

 Ukraine says people who died in Russia attack on convoy were not in agreed evacuation corridor

-The seven women and children who Ukraine says died when Russian forces attacked a convoy escaping a village in the Kyiv region on Saturday were not as previously stated in an agreed evacuation corridor, the defence ministry said.
+The seven women and children who Ukraine says died when Russian forces attacked a convoy escaping a village in the Kyiv region were not as previously stated in an agreed evacuation corridor, the defence ministry said on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)